-Over 330 staff members, including 144 Primary Care Paramedics, complement the department by providing 24-hour emergency response service in conjunction with the Saskatoon Emergency 9-1-1 Telephone System.
+With a total staff complement of 336, the SFD provides 24-hour emergency response service in conjunction with the Saskatoon Emergency 9-1-1 Telephone System; giving residents an emergency services delivery system for the purpose of preventing emergencies and reducing the loss of life and property.
+The SFD responds to and mitigates emergencies involving the rescue of persons, incidents of fire, unplanned releases of dangerous goods, and pre-hospital emergency medical incidents.
 The SFD protects the city's tax base and supports economic development through extensive inspection, education, prevention, and enforcement programs.